Australopithecus deyiremeda: Anatomy

-In 2012, a 3.4-million-year-old partial foot, BRT-VP-2/73, was recovered from Woranso–Mille.
+In 2012, a 3.4-million-year-old partial foot, BRT-VP-2/73, was recovered from Burtele (Woranso–Mille).
 It strongly diverges from contemporary and later hominins by having a dextrous big toe like the earlier Ardipithecus ramidus, and consequently has not been assigned to a species.
 Though more diagnostic facial elements have since been discovered in the area, they are not clearly associated with the foot.
+In 2025, Haile-Selassie and colleagues described new fossil material of A. deyiremeda that directly overlap with the holotype from the same stratigraphical unit where BRT-VP-2/73 was discovered, and suggested that BRT-VP-2/73 can also be confidently assigned to the same species.
+They reported that A. deyiremeda had a more primitive dental and postcranial morphology than A. afarensis, that its feet had greater ability for grasping than modern most fossil hominins, and that it had a diet dominated by C_{3} foods, similar to the earlier A. anamensis.